 Similar recent lawsuits have accused the NFL of choosing to ignore the link between concussions and brain disease.
 Most of the lawsuits, initially filed in a variety of courts throughout the country, have since been consolidated in a Philadelphia court.
 At least 30 additional former players are expected to file suit against the league in the near future.
 The NFL has stated it will defend itself vigorously in response to the lawsuits.

 Because of the serious possible effects, any brain injury should always be taken seriously.
 Even a seemingly minor brain trauma can have a major impact on an individual’s long-term functioning.
 Any head injury can cause unexpected brain damage which may have an effect on thinking, emotions, language abilities, and sensory perception.
 In addition to the immediate impact of a head injury such as a concussion, any brain injury may also increase the risk for developing other brain conditions over time.
 If you or someone you love has suffered a traumatic brain injury, it is a good idea to speak with an experienced personal injury attorney.

-J. Price McNamara is a diligent Contact the Law Offices of J. Price McNamara.
+J. Price McNamara is a diligent Contact J. Price McNamara ERISA Insurance Claim Attorney.
 He assists clients who have suffered a head injury throughout the State of Louisiana including Metairie, Baton Rouge, New Orleans, Mandeville, and Lafayette.
 To speak with a qualified and hardworking personal injury advocate, contact J. Price McNamara today at (866) 248-0580.